Birational Weyl Group Action on the Symplectic Groupoid and Cluster Algebras: Cluster DT-transformation on -quiver

 It was shown in \cite[Section 5.3]{37} that every trace of the monodromy along any closed curve which is not retractable to a puncture is generated by geodesic length functions.
-Here, we show the exact calculations by our setting.
+Here, we give explicit calculations in our setting.